zepedrob16/FEUP-LPOO/README.md

 - Player loses the game when the time runs out
 - Player loses the game when he runs out of lives
 - Time stops running when the player hits the pause button
-- A certain achievment is unlocked when completed
+- A certain achievement is unlocked when completed